ImageMagick/Usage-Markdown/basics/index.md

 Using a special technique to modify the output filename using [Percent Escapes](http://imagemagick.org/script/escape.php), (see [Filename Percent Escapes](../files/#save_escapes)), you can replace "`mogrify`" with a more versatile "`convert`" command.

-Not only that but it will provide you with a more control of the final destination name of the image. and let you better handle multi-image processing such as compositions and animations.
+Not only that, but it will also provide you with more control over the final destination name of the image, and let you better handle multi-image processing such as compositions and animations.

-For example here I create thumbnails of images in the current directory, inserting a "`_tn`" string into the input filename, to create the appropriate output image filename.
+For example, here I create thumbnails of images in the current directory, inserting a "`_tn`" string into the input filename, to create the appropriate output image filename.

 ~~~{.skip}
 convert *.jpg   -thumbnail 120x90 \
         -set filename:fname '%t_tn' +adjoin '%[filename:fname].gif'
 ~~~

-Warning, do not include a different file suffix in the filename setting itself.
+Warning - do not include a different file suffix in the filename setting itself.
 IM will not see it when deciding on the image file format to use.
-Note that IM can't decide from the filename it will fall back to the original file format that was read in, so a clear suffix, or a coder prefix can be important, when using this technique.
+Note that if IM can't decide from the filename, it will fall back to the original file format that was read in, so a clear suffix, or a coder prefix can be important, when using this technique.

-To get the exact original filename the source image came from use "`%i`", "`%d/%f`" or "`%d/%t.%e`".
-Of course these all have the filename suffix, in the filename setting, which IM does not use, but that should be okay as it is the same image file format.
+To get the exact original filename the source image came from, use "`%i`", "`%d/%f`" or "`%d/%t.%e`".
+Of course, these all have the filename suffix, in the filename setting, which IM does not use, but that should be okay as it is the same image file format.

 The real problem with using "`convert`" instead of "`mogrify`" is that ALL the images are read into memory first!
-Mogrify takes great pains to only read/modify/write one file (though that file could contain multiple images) at a time.
-But "`convert`" does not.
-As such you can very easily exceed memory limits if you are not careful.
-Though there are ways around this.
-See examples in [Read Modifiers](../files/#read_mods) and [Thumbnails](../thumbnails/).
+Mogrify takes great pains to only read/modify/write one file (though that file could contain multiple images) at a time, but "`convert`" does not.
+As such, you can very easily exceed memory limits if you are not careful.
+Though there are ways around this, see examples in [Read Modifiers](../files/#read_mods) and [Thumbnails](../thumbnails/).

-Also as all the images are in memory as a single image list, you will need to be careful on how you process those images.
-For example you can not directly use [Alpha Composition](../compose/#compose) as you normally would, but may need to use the specialized [Multi-Image List Composition](../anim_mods/#composite) to do the job.
+Also, as all the images are in memory as a single image list, you will need to be careful about how you process those images.
+For example, you can not directly use [Alpha Composition](../compose/#compose) as you normally would, but may need to use the specialized [Multi-Image List Composition](../anim_mods/#composite) to do the job.

-Of course just as with "`mogrify`" this method of using "`convert`" can be dangerous, as it could easily overwrite and destroy the original image files.
+Of course, just as with "`mogrify`" this method of using "`convert`" can be dangerous, as it could easily overwrite and destroy the original image files.

 #### Batch Processing Alternatives {#mogrify_not}